john-laboss19/Lambda-Stop-EC2-Instances/README.md

-This Python script that stops ec2 instances using boto3.
+This Python script stops ec2 instances using boto3.